Smectic and soap bubble optofluidic lasers

 The compressibility of the air within the bubble and the ability to measure the size extremely precisely enables the use of the bubbles as pressure sensors.
-The spectral shift for an isothermal pressure change is $\Delta \lambda/\lambda \approx - \Delta p/3 p_0$, where $\Delta p$ is the pressure change and $p_0$ is the initial pressure.
+The spectral shift for pressure change is $\Delta \lambda/\lambda \approx - \Delta p/ 3 p_0$, where $\Delta p$ is the pressure change and $p_0$ is the initial pressure.
 In all the following measurements and calculations the initial pressure was equal to the atmospheric pressure.
 This gives a size independent sensitivity $\Delta \lambda/\Delta p$ of \SI{2e-3}{nm/Pa}.
 This is several orders of magnitude more than previously reported for WGM microcavities, such as hollow polymer spheres (\SI{2e-6}{nm/Pa}) \cite{ioppolo2007pressure} and a glass microbubbles (\SI{4e-7}{nm/Pa}) \cite{henze2011tuning}.

 To test the performance of the pressure sensor, the pressure around the bubble was controllably changed and the diameter of the bubble was calculated from the measured FSR value.
-When the pressure was in increased by \SI{400}{Pa} above the atmospheric pressure the bubble diameter decreased by \SI{52}{\micro m} (Fig. \ref{fig4}d).
+When the pressure was increased by \SI{400}{Pa} above the atmospheric pressure the bubble diameter decreased by \SI{52}{\micro m} (Fig. \ref{fig9}a).
 In all experiments the bubble was connected to a capillary which provided an additional fixed volume of air.